ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 * Import one or more root keys to the KMS instance, or have the KMS generate one for you.
 See [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs).
 * Select one KMS for key rotation.
 Key rotation modifies key material within that instance.
 * Any root key can be rotated and if the key is protecting a resource; the key is re-wrapped.
-* Keys for resources (such as block storage volumes) on Gen 1 Compute resources can't be rotated.
-Create separate root keys for resources on Gen 2 Compute resources that can be rotated.
 * If you initially imported a root key, you must provide new base64-encoded key material to rotate the key.
 * Locate the KMS instance ID.
 See [Retrieving your instance ID](/docs/key-protect?topic=key-protect-retrieve-instance-ID).
 * Locate the root key ID and CRN.
 Using the CLI, see [Step 1 - Obtain service instance and root key information](/docs/vpc?topic=vpc-creating-instances-byok#byok-cli-setup-prereqs).
 To view a list of available root keys, also see this information for [Key Protect](/docs/key-protect?topic=key-protect-view-keys) or [HPCS](/docs/hs-crypto?topic=hs-crypto-view-keys).